uidaholib/collectionbuilder-cdm-template/docs/collection-updates-2021.md

 ## General

+1. Serve the site using the `jekyll s` command.
 Do a general overview of the site.
 Make sure there are no broken links, images not showing up, etc. (if you see something amiss, fix it!)
 Check to see if the map is properly centered and if the word clouds make sense.

 ## About Pages

+If two about pages, check the content of each.
+The correct about page should be in the pages/ folder.
+After you've ensured that no information is missing, delete the about.md file at the root of the repository.
 Check each about page for content and format, cleaning up and making edits as you see fit.
 In particular, keep an eye out for hyperlinked text that says something like "click here."
 When you see this, rephrase so that the hyperlinked text describes what it links to, i.e. "For more information, see the [Idaho Forestry Website](https://www.idl.idaho.gov/forestry/)," *not* "To check out the Idaho Forestry Website, [click here](https://www.idl.idaho.gov/forestry/)."